mschof/ParticleSwarmOptimization/README.md

 ## Implementation
 PSO helps to find solutions for a wide range of problems and works without traditional optimization methods such as gradient descent/ascent.
 In order to show the effectiveness of PSO, we decided to create two different scenarios.
-The first is a classic minimization/maximization problem, while the second scenario is a more complex one, specifically tailored for PSO.
+The first is a classic minimization/maximization problem, while the second implementation will try to solve the travelling salesman problem (TSP) using a fuzzy probabilistic algorithm.

 ## PSO Termination Conditions
 There are several conditions that can be used for the PSO algorithm in order to know when to stop: